 My Review

-There are two storylines running throughout this novel.
-Firstly, the case of Faria, a fellow inmate in Flodberga prison who is being bullied by another notorious prisoner.
+Two storylines are running throughout this novel.
+The first concerns Faria, a fellow inmate in Flodberga prison who is being bullied by another notorious prisoner.
 Salander intervenes using extreme violence and faces heavy consequences.
-The second and more interesting story line is about twins being raised separately.
+The second and more interesting storyline concerns twins being raised separately.

-I don’t want to give out too many details because Lagercrantz has built up the mystery quite skillfully.
-But this mystery goes deep into Salander’s past and her relationship with her twin sister.
+I don’t want to give out too many details because Lagercrantz has skillfully built up the mystery.
+But this mystery goes deep into Salander’s past and relationship with her twin sister.
 It also finally explains Salander’s dragon tattoo.

-The villains are a bit cartoonish though, or may I say James Bond-ish in style?
+The villains are a bit cartoonish, though, or maybe James Bond-ish in style.
 There is a mad scientist who runs around with a doctor’s bag of syringes and lethal poisons.
-There is a ludicrously inept gang boss, and of course there are the villains de jour – Islamists.
+There is a ludicrously inept gang boss, and of course, there are the villains de jour – Islamists.
 Too much?
-I’d agree with you, but they were pretty amusing, and I didn’t mind the ridiculousness all that much.
+I agree with you, but they were pretty amusing, and I didn’t mind the ridiculousness.